VIDI Project FICTION (2016-2022)

 Workshop: Once upon a time...
 Semantic approaches to fiction, literature, and narrative.
 September 17-18, 2018, University of Groningen

-Here's a video (from the RuG's promotional video magazine, Unifocus) where I introduce the project in 2 minutes:
+Below is a 2016 video (from the RuG's promotional video magazine, Unifocus) where I introduce the project in 2 minutes: